; U) [Netscape]">

 It increases metabolism and assists weight loss, heals and enhances liver health along with the digestive system.

-It is low in Sodium and high in Manganese, giving it at 'salty' flavour.
+It is low in sodium and high in manganese, giving it at 'salty' flavour.

 It can be eaten "straight", or used to replace salt in cooking, sprinkled over salads and soups, added to broth recipe, or cooked with fish and butter.